saturninoabril/docs/source/process/casestudy.rst

 Please help share some context on the need for a solution.

 - What challenges and objectives led you to look for a solution?
-- What might have happened if you did not identify a solution?
+- What might hav e happened if you did not identify a solution?
 - Did you explore other solutions prior to this that did not work out?
 If so, what happened?

 Decision Process